southernafro/educenter-hugo/exampleSite/content/english/blog/do-you-need-a-computer-for-homeschooling.md

 Whilst there are upsides to using a computer and the internet for homeschooling, there are disadvantages and safety concerns that come with the territory.
 One of the first is the danger of getting your child addicted to increased screen time.
 This is something that a lot of parents try to avoid, but when you introduce the computer as part of their learning tools, they have no choice but to have increased screen time.

 The other downside of using computers is that your child may become comfortable with being secluded and alone with their computer, which makes them less sociable.
-Interpersonal homeschooling and interaction with other people teaches your child how to relate with other people and prepare them for the world after school.
+Interpersonal homeschooling and interaction with other people teach your child how to relate with other people and prepare them for the world after school.

 Using technology for homeschooling also has the disadvantage of fostering a habit of relying heavily on it for everything.
 Everything is now a click away and the child no longer looks at their surroundings to learn about the world around them, which has invaluable lessons.